addiscent/aws-ruby-rails/README.md

 ## IMPORTANT
 After provisioning is complete, reboot the EC2 instance.

 Take care to not reboot before provisioning finishes.
 To determine if provisioning has completed, log into the EC2 instance, then "tail" the provision log file.
-The last lines of the log file indicate provisioning has completed :
+The last line of the log file indicates provisioning has completed :

 > $ tail  /home/ubuntu/arr-provision.log

         .
         .
         .
-        -->  END Ruby on Rails 5.0.0 (Ruby 2.3.1) Provisioning
-        rm -r ./aws-ruby-rails-provision-master
-        rm aws-ruby-rails-provision.zip
-        END EC2 Provision
+        END ec2-ruby-rails.sh

 Now, reboot!